Research Strategy 2020-23

 - contribute to the evidence base on UK family businesses by developing independent research on family business issues and questions

-- produce an annual Family Business Sector Report that assesses the impact of the family business sector on the UK economy and identifies the challenges that family firms face
+- regularly produce and publish family Business Sector Report that assesses the impact of the family business sector on the UK economy and identifies the challenges that family firms face

 - identify the challenges faced by researchers working in this field and develop solutions to these challenges